-Over three decades of treatment and scientific research have shown that drug treatment can help addicts overcome addiction to drugs, avoid relapse, and live a happy, sober, drug-free life.
-Here at Desert Cove Recovery Center, we have coupled our experience and knowledge with medical study to develop a drug treatment program that is proven not only to help individuals overcome their addiction to drugs but stay sober… for life.
+Over three decades of treatment and scientific research have shown that drug rehab can help addicts overcome addiction to drugs, avoid relapse, and live a happy, sober, drug-free life.
+Here at Desert Cove Recovery Center, we have coupled our experience and knowledge with medical studies to develop a drug rehab program that is proven not only to help individuals overcome their addiction to drugs but stay sober… for life.

 Drugs are dangerous.
 They keep you from living a life that is healthy and full.
 If you or a loved one has become addicted to drugs, don’t wait.
 Help is here.

 Recovering from a drug addiction is a struggle, especially for the individual and the people around them.
 However, through drug abuse treatments, the alleviation of this struggle is made possible.

 Drug abuse treatments may vary from one person to another depending on the specific drug of abuse.
 Some people develop a dependency that can be fatal if not given strict medical supervision while some may develop hostile withdrawal syndromes that can be harmful to their well-being.
 Here at DesertCove Recovery, we understand these problems.
 We offering Arizona drug treatment that hastens recovery and provides round-the-clock care.

 What are the most common drug abuse treatments?

 Inpatient treatment has the highest success rate in drug addiction treatment.
 It offers intensive and highly-supervised medical attention and care to patients.
 Inpatient treatments are also highly-recommended for individuals with severe addictions and are having recurring health complications.
 A 24/7 support system is also given to fully assess the individuals’ needs.
 Staying in an inpatient facility increases the possibility of completing a long-term drug abuse treatment program, especially when outside or family support is unavailable.